Faith: Fight it, [Eff it], Find it

 I met Alison the second day of the first year of college (though we’d chatted on Facebook before that).
 We spent the whole day grocery shopping and talking and laughing then ended up making out in her dorm.
 We kissed for so long my neck started to ache, but it feel somehow weirder to stop.
 Then we spent almost every day watching movies together and talking about our future ambitions.

-When I said the last one we were lying in her bed.
-A classic extra-long twin-size mattress.
 She went silent and stiff, then rolled to her side.
-I could not see her face, but could tell she was starting to cry.
+I could not see her face, but could sort of feel her cry.

 “Hey,” I said, “are you okay?”